heroku/buildpacks-ruby/README.md

   - Given a `Gemfile.lock` without an explicit Ruby version we will install a default Ruby version.
     - When the default value changes, applications without an explicit Ruby version will receive the updated default Ruby version on their next deployment.
   - We will reinstall Ruby if your stack changes.
+  - We may skip ruby binary instalation if `HEROKU_USE_SYSTEM_RUBY` environment variable is set by a user or another prior buildpack.
+    - We may change `HEROKU_USE_SYSTEM_RUBY` behavior at any time [experimental interface]
+    - We cannot guarantee the rest of the application contract when `HEROKU_USE_SYSTEM_RUBY` is set.
+That means we may close any issues that cannot be reproduced without `HEROKU_USE_SYSTEM_RUBY` set.
 - Bundler version
   - Given a `Gemfile.lock` with an explicit Bundler version we will install that bundler version.
   - Given a `Gemfile.lock` without an explicit Bundler version we will install a default Ruby version.